IBM/MAX-Object-Detector/training/README.md

      Local data directory        : sample_training_data/
      Training results bucket name: object-detector-sample-output
      Compute configuration       : k80
    ```

+   On Microsoft Windows run `python setup_max_model_training max-object-detector-training-config.yaml`.

+   The setup script updates the training configuration file using the information you've provided.
+For security reasons, confidential information, such as API keys or passwords, are _not_ stored in this file.
+Instead the script displays a set of environment variables that you must define to make this information available to the training script.

 3. Once setup is completed, define the displayed environment variables.
+The model training script `train_max_model` uses those variables to access your training resources.

    MacOS/Linux example: